Monthly Tech-Tip from Tony Hansen SignUp

 Buttons of fired porcelain of many colors

 Robert has done really valuable work in this research, what an amazing range of color!
 Surfaces are unpolished and unglazed.
 All are fired to cone 6.
 Browns are missing, they can be made using iron oxide.
 For blacks, Mason 6600 is also effective.
 The blues can be intense using lower percentages than shown here, as low as 2% can be effective.
-There is an optimal amount for each stain, beyond that, big increases in percentage bring less increase in color intensity.
+There is an optimal amount for each stain, beyond that, increases in percentage bring little increase in color intensity.
 There is another reason to keep stain percentages to a minimum: To reduce the impact on body maturity (and firing shrinkage).
 Blues, for example, can significantly heighten the degree of vitrification, even melting the porcelain.
 If you plan to marble different colors, keeping stain percentage as low as possible is even more important, unless you can do fired shrinkage compatibility testing, for example, the EBCT test.
 Need to develop your own white porcelain?
 See the link below.

 Links